sqeu/linkit_challenge/MyExperience.md

     - My first worry when I started making the dockerfile was how am I going to establish the connection between the docker and the HDP, after some time of failed attempts I remembered that the HDP Sandbox uses docker inside a VM and that when two containers are in the same user-defined network they have full connectivity between each other.
 Luckily, the sandbox uses a user-defined network.
     - I liked doing it this way, since I didn't have to worry about ports.
 Also, it was creative because I had to connect directly to the sandbox VM to take advantage of its docker.
     - The only file that I used from the HDP Sandbox was the hbase-site.
 After that, it all ran as it should.
 However, I had to handle an exception due to using an older Spark version.
-    - I couldn't manage to connect to the Hive metastore from the container, I suspect is because of a library or even the spark version.
+    - I managed to get the application to work with the HDFS, HBase from the HDP Sandbox, however I couldn't manage to connect to the Hive metastore from the container, I suspect is because of a library or even the spark version.
-    - I used as a base the dockerfile from p7hb/docker-spark/, modified it by adding the necessary commands and files.
+    - I used as a base the dockerfile from p7hb/docker-spark, modified it by adding the necessary commands and files.

+##Final comments

+- I learned a lot from this challenge, especially about connectors and connections from another environment.
+I used to take for granted the connections with HDFS and Hive becuase when I go to clients they usually have everything ready to use.
+Also, they have older versions of their components, so it took me by surprise about that change on the default catalog that Spark uses.